 Why Choose Us?

 In addition to his advanced training in periodontics, Dr. Shumaker is one of the few Diplomats of the International Congress of Oral Implantologists in the state.
 He holds an advanced certification in general dentistry and is board-certified by the American Board of Periodontology.
-Dr. Paris is a Diplomat of the American Board of Periodontology, as well.
+Dr. Allen are a Diplomat of the American Board of Periodontology, as well.
 Our team can perform all aspects of periodontal care and dental implant treatment for comprehensive care under one roof.

 Visit a Specialist